dora-explora/dnasm/README.md

 When an enzymes turn comes up, they will read, execute, and finish the instruction before the order moves on to the next object.

-**Note:** The ribosome will deploy enzymes when it reads the deploy *instruction*, not when it reads the 4 codons after it.
+**Note:** Enzymes and the ribosome will perform actions corresponding to an instruction when the **instruction** is read, not when the args are finished being read.
+The args will be skipped over.